Silviu3369/Silviu3369/README.md

 ## 🚀 About Me
 - 🎓 IT student (CCNA, DevNet, Linux, PowerShell, Windows Server 2022)
 - 🔧 Passionate about networking, system administration, and automation
-- 🌍 Based in Belgium, open for international collaboration
+- 🌍 Based in Belgium, seeking opportunities in System & Network Administration
 - 🎯 Goal: Start my career as a **System & Network Administrator**

 ---